AI Newsroom Tools: Protecting Confidential Sources

 End-of-lesson check

-What is the core idea behind "AI Newsroom Tools: Protecting Confidential Sources"?
+What is the main idea of "AI Newsroom Tools: Protecting Confidential Sources"?

 How journalists keep sources safe when using AI transcription, search, and summarization.

-Which term best describes a foundational idea in "AI Newsroom Tools: Protecting Confidential Sources"?
+Which concept is most central to "AI Newsroom Tools: Protecting Confidential Sources"?

 shield law